olivercalazans/nmapy/README.md

 <br>

 # About DataSeeker
 **DataSeeker** is a Python-based command-line tool designed to gather information about networks and devices.
-Built on the powerful features of Nmap, it is tailored for use in Linux environments, providing a simple and efficient interface for network exploration with only one external dependency.
+It is tailored for use in Linux environments, providing a simple and efficient interface for network exploration with only one external dependency.
 What it can do:

 ![Portscan](https://img.shields.io/badge/Port_scan-Ready_to_use-brightgreen?style=for-the-badge)
 ![BannerGrabbing](https://img.shields.io/badge/Banner_Grabbing-Ready_to_use-brightgreen?style=for-the-badge)